Emaar Developments: Dubai Marina

 Launched in 2003, Dubai Marina is an urban development constructed around a series of artificial canals.
 It spans a 3 km stretch of waterfront and is home to a number of residential, commercial, and leisure properties, including the Jumeirah Beach Residence, Dubai Marina Mall, and the Al Sahab Towers.

 To create the man-made marina, the developers brought the waters of the Persian Gulf into the site of Dubai marina, creating a new waterfront.
 Upon completion, it is claimed to be the world's largest man-made marina.

+Emaar South

+Emaar South is a top-designed commercial and residential community by Emaar Properties.
+It has apartments, villas, and townhouses.
+The community contains and an 18-hole championship golf course located near Sheikh Mohammed bin Zayed Road (E311) and Emirates Bypass Road (E611).

 Current developments

-Emaar Development is responsible for a number of on-going developments in the UAE.
-These include a number of large scale, master-planned communities and urban developments.

 Arabian Ranches

 Construction of the 1,650-acre Arabian Ranches private residential development began in 2012.
 It consists of a number of individual communities, each with their own architectural style.
 The project also encompasses commercial and leisure facilities, including an 18-hole Golf Course and Dubai Equestrian & Polo Club.
 It is scheduled for completion in 2019 and, once finished, will contain over 4,000 villas.

 Arabian Ranches is a wholly owned project under development, and as of 30 September 2017, 99% of the residential units in the development had been sold.